-If you have plantar fasciitis, there are lots of things you can do at home to treat it.
+If you have policeman’s heel, there are lots of things you can do at home to treat it.

 - Apply Ice To Your Heels: Apply an ice pack to the affected area for 15 to 20 minutes three to four times a day.
 This can reduce your pain and inflammation.